Bastard Swords: Versatility and Power in the Middle Ages

 Are they functional or decorative?
 We offer both functional and decorative models, ideal for collectors and historical reenactors.

-The History of the Bastard Swords
+The Story of Bastard Swords

 Find Your Perfect Bastard Sword